Elvis Andrus Player Props: White Sox vs. Astros

-Elvis Andrus -- 1-for-4 in his most recent game -- will be in action for the Chicago White Sox versus the Houston Astros, with Cristian Javier on the mound, on March 31 at 8:10 PM ET.
+Elvis Andrus -- 1-for-4 in his most recent game -- will be in action for the Chicago White Sox versus the Houston Astros, with Jose Urquidy on the mound, on April 1 at 2:10 PM ET.

 Elvis Andrus Game Info & Props vs. the Astros